Our Philosophy.

 Data Mesh

 For those with a technical bent, we firmly believe that the coming Data Mesh socio-technical shift will profoundly change how organizations understand, utilize, and relate to their data.
-This shift will be similar to how Platform Enablement, DevOps, IaaS changed how technical organizations related to their infrastructure in the 2000s and 2010s.
-While Data Mesh is not yet a well-defined set of solutions that can be pulled off of the shelf like AWS for infra, its principles can be meaningfully put into practice today to help businesses deliver more value from their data at lower cost!
+This shift will be similar to how Platform Enablement, DevOps, and IaaS changed how technical organizations related to their infrastructure in the 2000s and 2010s.
+While Data Mesh is not yet a well-defined set of solutions that can be pulled off the shelf like AWS for infra, its principles can be meaningfully put into practice today to help businesses deliver more value from their data at lower cost!

-If you’re interested in learning more about the Data Mesh architectural philosophy and its principles we suggest reading:
+If you’re interested in learning more about the Data Mesh architectural philosophy and its principles, we suggest reading: